bkesterbyld/majestic-velociraptor/src/pages/about.md

     features:
       - title: Real Estate Expertise
         content: >
-          In addition to building Mortgage.com, most members of our team have either renovated or built their own homes.
-Our CEO's family is has been active for two decades doing rehabs in the Sacramento market.
+          In addition to building Mortgage.com, most members of our team are active in real estate investment.
+Our CEO has been active for two decades doing rehabs in the Sacramento market and operates several multifamily assets in Southern California.
         image: images/20161201_162410_001 (2).jpg
         image_alt: People in conversation in the office lounge area
         media_position: right